ST4RCHASER/ST4RCHASER/README.md

 Just a addict megumin person

-I'm really link star symbols don't know why ❤️
+I'm really like star symbols don't know why ❤️

 I'm trying to move from java to JS and TS